 If Your W-2 is Incorrect

-If the information on your W-2 is incorrect, follow these guidelines for contacting the IRS for help.
+If your W-2 is incorrect, follow these guidelines for contacting the IRS for help.

 Help for Employers

 If you’re an employer with questions about filing W-2 forms for your employees, check these resources on where, when and how to file them from the IRS.